 You might also have experienced depressive episodes, although not everyone does.

-You may be told you have bipolar II if you have experienced both:
+You may get a diagnosis of bipolar II if you have experienced both:

-You may be told you have cyclothymia if:
+You may get a diagnosis of cyclothymia if:

 - you have experienced both hypomanic and depressive mood states over the course of two years or more